Sara wanted a new website that would achieve a variety of tasks:

 - Introduce herself - her background and philosophy as a naturopathic doctor

 - Encourage people to sign up to her occasional newsletter (in Mailchimp)

 - Connect patients to her online portal into the part of her EHR that is visible to patients (while maintaining patient confidentiality)

 - Connect her patients to her online pharmacy where they could place orders

 Sara had seen lots of other websites and knew what she liked and what worked well, and had great ideas for colors.
 She provided professional photos and a beautifully designed logo.
 Together we were able to build fairly quickly a website that represents her practice and personality.

-She had some great colors in her label designs, and we wanted her website to tie into the colors and fonts she was already using.
+She had some great colors in her label designs, and we wanted her website to tie into the brand she was already using.
 She provided professional product photos, and we went though her personal photos together to find photos that summed up her company.

-It was also important to help her work out how to better use Facebook to connect with her customers and promote her events and business.
+Melissa also learnt tricks such as how to use Facebook to connect with her customers and promote her events and business.

 The Yarmouth PTO wanted a website to help them communicate with the parents at the schools they served.

 As well as sharing information about what the PTO does and encouraging parents to get involved, they also wanted to: